DerekGooding/ConsoleHero/README.md

 ## Request
   The obvious input requirement.
 Menus only get you so far.
 Eventually you need to request a string from the user like their name or a date.
 Or how many iterations to loop.
 This is where requests come in.
 Quickly create an intuitive user end-point with a few lines of fluent code.
 ## Tune
-  Who doesn't like a beep or audio queue in their menues?
+  Who doesn't like a beep or audio queue in their menus?
 Uses enums and a builder to make note generation intuitive.
 You can still include custom frequencies but more often then not, you're using a quick Quarter B note or a Half D.